No crystal-ball gazing here. Just solid facts and keen insights from leading market experts on what is happening in the GTA real estate market.

 David MacLean echoes Justin’s comments; he is a condo specialist in downtown Toronto, and David feels demand is still strong and the market quite resilient.

-David went on record and said “My guess is we’re going to see a very active spring in the condo sector.
+David also went on record and said “A 600 square foot one-bedroom condo around $440,000 seems the norm!” and “My guess is we’re going to see a very active spring in the condo sector.
 My advice to anyone wanting to buy in Toronto is don’t make the mistake of waiting.”

 Darcy Toombs feels the Newmarket region remains strong and values holding up well.
 With major upgrades being done to Davis Drive and Yonge Street, the local market seems poised for resurgence.